 Session I involves:

-- discussion of leadership theories
+- discuss leadership theories

 Leadership Potpourri: Constructing Skills, Historical Perspectives and Higher Education